Gy-Hu/Rethinking-Anomaly-Detection/readme.md

 # DSAA6000B Assignment

-This is for the DSAA6000B assignment (Personal usage only)
+This is for the DSAA6000B assignment (Personal usage only).
+This repo update KNN-based graph re-construction method for GCN model, and grid search hyperparameter tuning for L and D.

 ## Note
 * `log/` contains all the log files for my experiments